Skip to content

 Home Directories

-of charge.
-To view the current home directory usage and quota status, run the command
+By default, each user is provided with a 50 GB general environment home directory free of charge.
+To view the current home directory usage and quota status, run the command mydiskquota.

-THIS SPACE IS NOT BACKED UP -- important data should be copied to a departmental file server or other locations.
+This space is not backed up; important data should be copied to a departmental file server or other locations.

 CHPC can provide a temporary increase to your home directory; please reach out via helpdesk@chpc.utah.edu and include the reason that the temporary increase is needed as well as for how long you will need the increase.